 Authorized Signature - (1) Signature of the person authorized to commit funds and facilities on grants and contracts.
 The President and his authorized representative are the only authorized signatures in executing a tendered contract or accepting a grant.
 The President and Vice President for Research are the authorized institutional officials to sign a proposal on behalf of the University.
 (2) Signature of those persons authorized to commit project funds.
 The project director/principal investigator is the authorized signer for his/her own project, and may authorize other persons to commit project funds.
 All authorized signatures must be specified on a Chart of Accounts/Authorized Signature Action Request form.

 BA (Budget Amendment or Adjustment) - The act of amending the budget by moving funds from one category or line item to another.
 (See also rebudget.)

 BAA (Broad Agency Announcement) - An announcement of a federal agency's general research interests that invites proposals and specifies the general terms and conditions under which an award may be made.

 Basic Research - A systemic, intensive study, the primary aim of which is a fuller knowledge or understanding of the subject under study rather than a practical application thereof.

 Bequests - A type of donation or gift.
 Bequests and gifts are awards given with few or no conditions specified.
 Gifts may be provided to establish an endowment or to provide direct support for existing programs.
 Frequently, gifts are used to support developing programs for which other funding is not available.

-BOG (Board of Governors) - The Board oversees the operation and management of the State University System's (SUS) twelve institutions.
+BOG (Board of Governors) - The Board oversees the operation and management of the State University System's (SUS) twelve institutions in Florida.